The Augmentation Ladder

 Full Substrate Replacement

-¢10M+ <0.1% adoption
+ยข10M+ <0.1% adoption

+The person who climbed every rung had a reason for each step.
 The person who reached the top has no steps left to justify.

 5